signalapp/libsignal/TESTING.md

 However, sometimes there are some more interesting test configurations; those are documented here.

+# Rust Benchmarks

+- If you are testing on an ARM64 device (including Desktop), you should compile with `RUSTFLAGS="--cfg aes_armv8"` to enable hardware support in the `aes` crate.

+- Similarly, although most tests are not very sensitive to the speed of SHA-2, you should also compile with `--features sha2/asm`. (`libsignal-message-backup` turns this on by default as a dev-dependency.)
+This will go away when we get to update to sha2 0.11.

+All of these configuration options are normally set either at the bridge crate level or in the build scripts for each bridged platform, but they may not be set when running with plain `cargo bench`.

 # Running cross-compiling Rust tests with custom runners

 Rust allows running tests with cross-compiled targets, but normally that only works if your system supports executing the cross-compiled binary (like Intel targets on ARM64 macOS or Windows, or 32-bit targets on 64-bit Linux or Windows).
 However, by overriding the "runner" setting for a particular target, we can run cross-compiled tests as well.